meonkeys/2019-rpi-talk/slides.md

 <!-- .element: data-background-image="./img/stuck-out.jpg" data-background-size="contain" -->

 SpeakerNote: there's a lot at stake and timing is everything.
-Here's an example of bad timing.
+Here's an example of bad timing -- you've got Rainbow sitting on top of Afro here.
 But don't worry!
 We'll focus and iterate and eventually end up with:

 <!-- .element: data-background-image="./img/whole-coop.jpg" data-background-size="contain" -->

 SpeakerNote: This!
 Here's the finished product.
+Here's a 4-bird chicken coop with a nesting box on the left, water, food, and an automatic door to the outside world.
+Let's zoom in on the door...

 <!-- .element: data-background-image="./img/door-open.jpg" data-background-size="contain" -->

+SpeakerNote: open, during the day

 <!-- .element: data-background-image="./img/door-closed.jpg" data-background-size="contain" -->

+SpeakerNote: closed at night

 <!-- .element: data-background-image="./img/installed-rpi.jpg" data-background-size="contain" -->

+SpeakerNote: here's the Raspberry Pi controller computer, power, and breakout board connecting with the sensors and motor

 <!-- .element: data-background-video="./vid/unlock.webm" data-background-video-loop="true" -->

-SpeakerNote: gravity lock mechanism
+SpeakerNote: here's the gravity lock mechanism unlatching

 <!-- .element: data-background-video="./vid/door-open.webm" data-background-video-loop="true" -->

+SpeakerNote: and the door traveling up

 <!-- .element: data-background-video="./vid/settle-in.webm" data-background-size="contain" -->

-SpeakerNote: video capture from motion-activated camera
+SpeakerNote: with the camera get motion-activated video capture using the program [motion](https://motion-project.github.io/).
+Here's a couple samples.
+First, Louise settling in for the night recorded at 2fps with a bounding box automatically drawn around the detected motion

 <!-- .element: data-background-video="./vid/intruder.webm" data-background-size="contain" -->

-SpeakerNote: nosy neighbor here.
-Let's check in on Louise the hen.
+SpeakerNote: and here's a nosy neighbor.
+Let's check back in on Louise the hen.